d-khan/Python-exercise/Input___.md

 ## Objective

 1. Understand how ```input()``` function is applied.
-2. Gain a clear understanding of how the Python interpreter allocates memory addresses to variables.
-3. Skilled in troubleshooting techniques.

 ## Prerequisite

-- Python literals lecture & lab
+- Python literals
-- Programming variables lecture
+- Variables

 ## What do you need to complete this exercise?